Raman-Malhotra/Flash-Chat-App/README.md

-# Flash Chat:The amazing app ⚡️
+# Flash Chat:The amazing chat app ⚡️

 modern messaging app where users can sign up and log in to chat.